 Andrássy út is probably the most famous street in Budapest, the equivalent of Madison Avenue in New York City or Nanjing Road in Shanghai.
-Named as part of Budapest’s UNESCO World Heritage site, the wide boulevard is lined with high-end designer shops and leafy trees which provide a welcome bit of shade on a hot summer day.
+Named as part of Budapest’s UNESCO World Heritage listing, the wide boulevard is lined with high-end designer shops and leafy trees which provide a welcome bit of shade on a hot summer day.

 The yellow M1 metro line runs below Andrássy út and is a tourist attraction in its own right – it’s the oldest subway on continental Europe!
 Train cars and stations seem little changed since the 19th century, adding to the line’s historic charm.

 My favorite attraction on Andrássy út is the Hungarian State Opera House.
 The gorgeous three-story building, opened to the public in 1884, is a work of art inside and out.
-An army of famous composers – Mozart, Beethoven and Verdi among them – stand proudly on the roof as though ready to protect their musical accomplishments.
+An army of famous composers – Mozart, Beethoven and Verdi among them – stand proudly on the roof as though ready to defend their musical accomplishments.

 As for the interior, it’s a sumptuous feast for the eyes.
 Collective gasps can be heard from tourists upon entering each successive room.
-At the time of its construction, the Hapsburg emperor gave his approval to the Hungarian architects on the condition that the Budapest opera house not be larger than the one in Vienna, then the capital of the Austro-Hungarian Empire.
-But he didn’t say anything about it not being more beautiful.
+At the time of its construction, the Hapsburg emperor gave his approval to the Hungarian architects on the condition that the Budapest opera house not be larger than the one in Vienna, capital of the Austro-Hungarian Empire.
+But he didn’t say anything about it being more beautiful.

 The northeastern end of Andrássy út is dominated by Heroes’ Square, a monument to Hungary’s founding fathers.
 The central pillar is defended by massive statues of the seven tribal chiefs who claimed the region in the 9th century, while the Angel Gabriel floats above them all with the Hungarian cross and crown in his hands.
 Two colonnades flank the pillar, each holding seven statues of important rulers and statesmen, from Saint Stephen, the first king of Hungary, to Lajos Kossuth, leader of a 19th century revolution against the Hapsburgs.
 Emperor Franz Joseph and his family once had commemorative statues of their own, but they were damaged during WWII and never replaced.